They say…

 Food Gastroish daily changing menu, Outdoor Benches on street, Wifi.

 Turning decaying pubs with a fearsome local reputation into decent and successful drinking (and eating) houses through the medium of craft beer has become something of a trend in the licensed trade.
-One of the early pioneers was the in Stoke Newington (p158) and now that pub’s owner Martin Harley is working his magic south of the river.
+One of the early pioneers was the Jolly Butchers in Stoke Newington (p158) and now that pub’s owner Martin Harley is working his magic south of the river.
 When originally researching my guide I struggled to find recommendations in Brixton, so Martin’s reworking of the Crown and is particularly welcome.
 Admittedly it’s a little outside the town centre, among a rather ragged parade of shops, but it’s still a welcome addition to this diverse community.

 It’s a big Victorian boozer with some heritage, claiming amongst other things to be the home of ’s first rock’n’roll club, but its original interior has long since been effaced and knocked through.
-The new owners have wisely stripped it back to big plain glass windows, bare and pillars offset by arty light fittings, but the old bar counter has been preserved and restored and there are a couple of unusual arches at the back.
+The new owners have wisely stripped it back to big plain glass windows, bare and pillars offset by arty light fittings, but the old counter has been preserved and restored and there are a couple of unusual arches at the back.
 The pub adjoins Slade Gardens, a little known but rather pretty park, opening up opportunities for al fresco drinking.

-Seven changing cask handpumps line up by style and strength from light to dark and strong, with local suppliers like Ascot, By the Horns, Redemption and Windsor & Eton joining craft beer favourites Dark Star and Thornbridge.
-BrewDog and Camden Town get two keg taps each, and Huyghe’s politically incorrect strong ale Delirium Tremens is a regular feature, joined by Brooklyn, Paulaner, Schremser and changing guests.
-Regular British mass brands are conspicuously absent.
-The bottled list combines Londoners like Brodie’s, Camden Town, Kernel and Meantime with US and Belgian classics – don’t expect serious rarities but there may be a few surprises.
+Seven changing cask handpumps line up by style and strength from light to dark and strong, with local suppliers like Ascot, By the Horns, Redemption and Windsor & Eton joining craft beer favourites Dark Star and Thornbridge. and get two keg taps each, and Huyghe’s politically incorrect strong ale Delirium Tremens is a regular feature, joined by Brooklyn, Paulaner, Schremser and changing guests.
+Regular British mass market brands are conspicuously absent.
+The bottled list combines Londoners like Brodie’s, Camden Town, and Meantime with US and Belgian classics – don’t expect serious rarities but there may be a few surprises.
 The food menu is shortish, imaginative and changes daily – beer battered monkfish, broad bean and goat cheese risotto and German sausage platters are typical choices.

 Underground Stockwell, Brixton Bus Groveway (numerous Brixton, Oval) Cycling Link to CS7